This faux bone inlay tray has the look and feel of real Indian bone inlay, but it’s simple enough for anyone to make, and it costs very little!

 I wanted to use my homemade chalk paint at first, but then I realized that bone inlay furniture has a really smooth finish, and to get that I needed to sand inside of the tray.
 That was going to be a tough, tough cookie on those inner corners.
 Besides, bone inlay furniture doesn’t really look as matte as chalk paint finish.
 I decided that I should go with good old latex paint.
 Using a smooth small brush and a sponge, I painted the tray with 3 thin coats of Behr paint matched to Benjamin Moore’s French Beret 1610 color (in eggshell sheen.)

 Next, I tried to place the bone inlay stencil I bought from Amazon into the tray, but the tray was a tad small for the whole stencil.
 Whoops!
-To solve this “little” problem, either I had to cut the stencil or make my own stencil with either Silhoutte or Cricut, so it would fit perfectly in the tray.
+To solve this “little” problem, either I had to cut the stencil or make my own stencil with my Cricut Maker, so it would fit perfectly in the tray.
 I chose the second, and that meant I needed to have the picture of that stencil pattern I bought.

 To create that picture, first I cut some black vinyl.
 Then I taped the vinyl at the back of the stencil so it wouldn’t move.
 Next I scanned the whole thing (stencil facing down).
 As the black vinyl showed through the holes of the original stencil, scanning it gave me the digital picture of the pattern.
 If you don’t have a scanner, you can do the same thing by simply taking a picture of it right from the top, but this time your stencil needs to face up.
 Also just make sure the whole thing stays flat, so the pattern isn’t distorted in the picture.